⚠ Deadline Alert

 Moving Forward: Your Path to CASP Licensing

 The December 2026 deadline is approaching rapidly.
-If you have not yet begun your CASP licensing journey, the time for action is now.
+But for CASPs operating under transitional arrangements, the July 1, 2026 grandfathering deadline is the immediate crisis point — just 67 days away.
+The EU AI Act's GPAI obligations taking effect this July add another layer of compliance pressure, particularly for CASPs relying on AI-powered compliance tools.
 The authorization process is demanding, but it is also an opportunity to establish your organization on a foundation of regulatory compliance that will support sustainable growth across the European market.

-Start by conducting a honest assessment of where your organization stands against the requirements outlined in this guide.
+Start by conducting an honest assessment of where your organization stands against the requirements outlined in this guide.
+If the July 1 deadline is not achievable, engage with your NCA immediately to discuss your options — some authorities may offer guidance on orderly wind-down that mitigates enforcement risk.
+For CASPs already in the application process, focus on resolving any outstanding information requests from your NCA within days, not weeks.
 Identify gaps in your governance, capital, and operational readiness.
 Engage with legal counsel who specialize in EU crypto regulation—preferably in your chosen home member state.

 Remember that CASP licensing is not merely a box-checking exercise.
 Regulators want to see that you understand the risks inherent in your business and have the controls in place to manage them effectively.
 Demonstrating this understanding throughout your application is as important as meeting the technical requirements.